Aircraft Maintenance Engineering Salary in India & Abroad

 Salary varies widely based on:

-1. Licence Category (B1, B2, B1.1, B1.2, B1.3, B1.4, etc.)
+Aircraft Maintenance Engineer Licence Category (B1, B2, B1.1, B1.2, B1.3, B1.4, etc.)

-2. Aircraft Type (Small Aircraft vs Large Commercial Aircraft)
+Aircraft Type (Small Aircraft vs Large Commercial Aircraft)

 The type of aircraft you are qualified to certify also influences your earning potential.
 Engineers working on small general aviation aircraft or piston-engine aeroplanes tend to earn less compared to those working on large commercial jets such as Airbus, Boeing or ATR series.
-This is because large commercial aircraft involve more complex systems, higher passenger capacity, greater regulatory scrutiny and higher operational risk.
+This is because large commercial aircraft involve more complex systems, higher passenger capacity, greater regulatory scrutiny, and higher operational risk.
 With larger aircraft comes increased responsibility—and therefore higher pay.
 Engineers licensed on wide-body aircraft (A330, B777, A380, etc.) often command some of the highest AME salaries worldwide.

-3. Mechanical / Avionics / Engine / Component Stream
+Mechanical / Avionics / Engine / Component Stream

-4. Employer (Airline, MRO, Corporate Aviation, Foreign Operator)
+Employer (Airline, MRO, Corporate Aviation, Foreign Operator)

-5. City / Country / Region
+City / Country / Region

-6. Experience Level & Performance
+Experience Level & Performance

-Average Salary Matrix in India
+Average Aircraft Maintenance Engineer Salary Matrix in India

-Technician Level (Before Licence)
+Aircraft Maintenance Technician Level (Before License)

 • Trainee Technician: ₹9,000 – ₹12,000 per month